Enveu Media & OTT Glossary

 Just-In-Time Packaging (JITP) is a video delivery technique where streaming formats like HLS or MPEG-DASH are generated dynamically at request time instead of being pre-packaged.

-An origin server is the primary source that stores and serves video content before it is distributed via a CDN.
+An origin server is the primary source server that stores and serves the master copies of video content — the upstream source that CDN edge nodes pull from when a requested segment is not already cached.

 Xcode is Apple’s official integrated development environment (IDE) used to build, test, and publish iOS, tvOS, watchOS, and macOS applications.